-What is the treatment for measles?There is no specific treatment for measles.
+What is the treatment for measles?

-What are the complications associated with measles?About one-third of reported measles cases have at least one complication.
-Complications of measles can include diarrhea, ear infections, pneumonia, seizures, infections of the brain and nervous system, and death.
-In pregnant women, measles can cause miscarriages and birth defects.
-Measles is more severe in infants, pregnant women, and persons 15 years of age and older.
+About one third of reported measles cases have at least one complication.
+Health problems caused by measles can include diarrhea, ear infections, pneumonia, seizures and infections of the brain and nervous system.
+In some cases, measles can cause death.
+In pregnant women, measles can cause miscarriages and premature labor.
+Measles is more severe in infants, pregnant women, people whose immune systems are weak and those aged 20 and older.

 How can measles be prevented?